DinoChiesa/Apigee-CustomPolicy-RsaCrypto/README.md

 These jars are specified in the pom.xml file.

-You do not need to upload any of these Jars to Apigee Edge with your policy.
-They are all available in Apigee Edge already.
+The first two JARs are builtin to Apigee.
+You will need to upload the BouncyCastle jar as a resource to your Apigee instance, either with the apiproxy or with the organization or environment.

 ## Author